arph226/BAE305-SP25-Final-Project/README.md

 ### Circuit Wiring Overview
-Step 1:
-Place the Arduino Uno and a breadboard on your workspace.

-Step 2:
 Connect the pH sensor to the Arduino:

-Connect the VCC pin of the pH sensor to the Arduino 5V pin.
+1. Connect the VCC pin of the pH sensor to the Arduino 5V pin.

-Connect the GND pin of the pH sensor to the Arduino GND.
+2. Connect the GND pin of the pH sensor to the Arduino GND.

-Connect the AO (analog output) pin of the pH sensor to analog pin A0 on the Arduino.
+3. Connect the AO (analog output) pin of the pH sensor to analog pin A0 on the Arduino.

-Step 3:
 Wire the 16x2 LCD display to the Arduino:

-Connect VSS on the LCD to Arduino GND.
+1. Connect VSS on the LCD to Arduino GND.

-Connect VDD on the LCD to Arduino 5V.
+2. Connect VDD on the LCD to Arduino 5V.

-Connect VO (contrast control) to the center pin of a 10kΩ potentiometer.
+3. Connect VO (contrast control) to the center pin of a 10kΩ potentiometer.
 Connect the outer pins of the potentiometer to 5V and GND.

-Connect RS (Register Select) to Arduino digital pin D12.
+4. Connect RS (Register Select) to Arduino digital pin D12.

-Connect E (Enable) to Arduino digital pin D11.
+5. Connect E (Enable) to Arduino digital pin D11.

-Connect D4, D5, D6, and D7 of the LCD to Arduino digital pins D5, D4, D3, and D2, respectively.
+6. Connect D4, D5, D6, and D7 of the LCD to Arduino digital pins D5, D4, D3, and D2, respectively.

-Connect pin A (backlight anode) to 5V.
+7. Connect pin A (backlight anode) to 5V.

-Connect pin K (backlight cathode) to GND.
+8. Connect pin K (backlight cathode) to GND.

-Step 4:
 Connect the RGB LED:

-Insert the RGB LED into the breadboard.
+1. Insert the RGB LED into the breadboard.

-Connect the longest pin (common cathode) to GND.
+2. Connect the longest pin (common cathode) to GND.

-Connect the Red pin (through a 220Ω resistor) to Arduino digital pin D6.
+3. Connect the Red pin (through a 220Ω resistor) to Arduino digital pin D6.

-Connect the Green pin (through a 220Ω resistor) to Arduino digital pin D7.
+4. Connect the Green pin (through a 220Ω resistor) to Arduino digital pin D7.

-Connect the Blue pin (through a 220Ω resistor) to Arduino digital pin D8.
+5. Connect the Blue pin (through a 220Ω resistor) to Arduino digital pin D8.

-Step 5:
 Connect the motor driver and DC motor:

-Connect the two terminals of the DC motor to the Motor A outputs on the motor driver.
+1. Connect the two terminals of the DC motor to the Motor A outputs on the motor driver.

-Connect the motor driver’s IN1 input to Arduino digital pin D9.
+2. Connect the motor driver’s IN1 input to Arduino digital pin D9.

-Connect the motor driver’s IN2 input to Arduino digital pin D10.
+3. Connect the motor driver’s IN2 input to Arduino digital pin D10.

-Connect ENA (Enable A) on the motor driver to 5V (for full speed) or connect it to a PWM pin if speed control is needed.
+4. Connect ENA (Enable A) on the motor driver to 5V (for full speed) or connect it to a PWM pin if speed control is needed.

-Connect the VCC input of the motor driver to an external motor power supply (e.g., 9V battery).
+5. Connect the VCC input of the motor driver to an external motor power supply (e.g., 9V battery).

-Connect the GND of the motor driver to both the Arduino GND and the external power supply ground.
+6. Connect the GND of the motor driver to both the Arduino GND and the external power supply ground.

-Step 6:
 Double-check all connections to ensure:

-All GND lines are properly connected together (Arduino, pH sensor, LCD, RGB LED, motor driver).
+1. All GND lines are properly connected together (Arduino, pH sensor, LCD, RGB LED, motor driver).

-220Ω resistors are correctly installed for each color pin of the RGB LED.
+2. 220Ω resistors are correctly installed for each color pin of the RGB LED.

-The potentiometer is installed for proper LCD contrast adjustment.
+3. The potentiometer is installed for proper LCD contrast adjustment.

-Step 7:
-Power the Arduino and motor circuit.
-Open the Arduino Serial Monitor at 9600 baud.
-The system should prompt the user, lower the sensor into the solution, measure pH, provide color-coded feedback, display the pH value on the LCD, and then lift the sensor after reading.

 | **Component**              | **Arduino Pin** | **Connection Description**                   |
 |---------------------------|------------------|----------------------------------------------|